AnonymerNiklasistanonym/MoonpieBot/README.md

    node . --no-censoring
    ```

-### Binary release
+### Binary releases

 There is now a way to use the program without needing to install or build anything.
-You can download a binary for your operating system from the [latest release](https://github.com/AnonymerNiklasistanonym/MoonpieBot/releases) and then just run it instead of for example `npm run start`:
+You can download a binary for your operating system from the [latest release](https://github.com/AnonymerNiklasistanonym/MoonpieBot/releases) and then just run it:

 ```sh
 ./moonpiebot-linux